MGMCN/FastCV/README.md

 $ ls # Now back to our root directory.
 .
 ├── archetypes
-├── config.yaml # This is a file where you can configure.
+├── config.yaml # 👈🏻 This is a configuration file where you can configure.
 ├── content
-├── data # Your cv details are all in this folder.
+├── data # 👈🏻 Your cv details are all in this folder.
 │   ├── education.yaml
 │   ├── experience.yaml
 │   ├── features.yaml